-I. To report the sexual offense to other law enforcement authorities including oncampus public safety and local police.
+To report the sexual offense to other law enforcement authorities including

-2. To be assisted in reporting the sexual offense to such law enforcement authorities

-To seek the services of existing counseling, mental health, medical or student services for victims of sexual offense, both on-campus and in the community.

-4. To receive assistance in changing academic situations if the victim is a student, and if such changes are reasonably available.
+- 2. To be assisted in reporting the sexual offense to such law enforcement authorities. - To seek the services of existing counseling, mental health, medical or student services for victims of sexual offense, both on-campus and in the community. - To receive assistance in changing academic situations if the victim is a student, and if such changes are reasonably available.